msanzsanz/PFM_EconomicNewsImpact/README.md

 It allows users to:

-- For each news, they can know how much the forecast values deviated from the actual ones.
+- Know, per news, how much the forecast values deviated from the actual one.
-- How much that difference surprises the market, using the previous 5 announcements as reference.
+- know how much that difference surprises the market, using the previous 5 announcements as reference.
  *Remember that forecast_error_diff_deviation is the ratio between forecast_error_diff and the standard deviation of forecast_error_diff for the previous 5 events.*
 - Box plots for max pips positive/negative variations, for the entire history of the new.
-- A second tab to analyze with which news announcements the market react more heavily in average.
+- A second tab to analyze for which news announcements the market reacted more heavily in average.